casdoor/casdoor-website/docs/provider/oauth/Wechat.md

 :::tip

-We recommend setting the two key sets at the same time, and link your `WeChat Open Platform (微信开放平台)` account and `WeChat Media Platform (微信公众平台)` account together inside `WeChat Open Platform (微信开放平台)`.
+We recommend setting the two key sets at the same time, and linking your `WeChat Open Platform (微信开放平台)` account and `WeChat Media Platform (微信公众平台)` account together inside `WeChat Open Platform (微信开放平台)`.
 So a WeChat user logged-in through PC and mobile can be recognized as the same user in Casdoor.

 :::

 :::note

-Due to the limitation of WeChat OAuth, there is currently no way to log in via WeChat in a 3rd-party mobile APP or in a mobile browser other than WeChat APP.
+Due to the limitations of WeChat OAuth, there is currently no way to log in via WeChat in a 3rd-party mobile APP or in a mobile browser other than WeChat APP.
 The mobile login must happen inside WeChat APP for now.

 :::